emptylambda/mu-gie/index.md

 We include an example `config.json` under the `Mutation` directory, which only uses the "L8" mutation operator and generates 1 mutant with at most 10000 tries.

-## Benchmark mutants
+## Details and experiments
-We also include the two batches of mutants generated in our [experiments](https://chalmersuniversity.box.com/shared/static/5a1dvt1s0am5smx4u23oezuw6633hiuf.zip).
+Details about robustness testing, μgie, and an experimental evaluation are available in the paper [Robustness testing of intermediate verifiers](https://arxiv.org/abs/XXXX.XXXXX).

 ## Mutation operators
 ------------------
-The implementation of μgie includes more mutation operators than those described in the [paper](TO BE ADDED), and the operators' names are not the same as those used in the paper:
+The implementation of μgie includes more mutation operators than those described in the paper, and the operators' names are not the same as those used in the paper:

 | operator name in the paper | operator name in μgie |
 |:--------------------------:|:---------------------:|